 As with any advertising campaign, almost everything revolves around a budget.
 This stands true with YouTube advertising, and your budget can be setup as a daily or monthly budget.
 A word of caution when using daily budgets within Google Ads, whether for video campaigns or search, is to be aware of Google’s budget policy, allowing a campaign to spend up to 2x your daily budget.

 Who is My Audience?

 After you’ve decided what creative will be used and what your budget is, it’s time to set up your targeting.
 Using the different targeting methods mentioned before, you’ll want to set up your targeting groups.
-Google provides great detailed instructions on how you can do this.
+Google provides great detailed instructions on how you can do this here.

 Optimizing Your Campaign

-Once you’ve had your campaigns up and running on YouTube for a couple days to a couple weeks, and you have a feel for how everything works, it’s time to optimize.
+Once you’ve had your campaigns up and running on YouTube for a couple days or weeks, and you have a feel for how everything works, it’s time to optimize.
 A couple things to look at when optimizing include:

-- Making sure your ads are working where and when you want them to
+- Making sure your ads are appearing where and when you want them to.

-- Taking full advantage of the extras YouTube and AdWords for video have to offer
+- Take full advantage of the extras YouTube and Google Ads have to offer.

 Adding and Excluding Placements